Key Findings

 The Rise of Modern Surveillance

 Artificial intelligence is everywhere and is continually evolving.
 Most people interact with artificial intelligence every day, as it enables computers, robots, and machines to mimic the capabilities of the human mind.
-Modern surveillance is part of this remarkable advance in technology.
-Privacy remains a concern, as personal data collection is necessary for AI systems to operate and improve how they function.
+The global AI market was estimated at $279 billion in 2024 and is projected to grow at 31.5 percent annually through 2033.1 Privacy remains a concern, as personal data collection is necessary for AI systems to operate and improve how they function.

-From facial recognition and police robots to chatbots and AI that can generate images, the use of AI has skyrocketed in the past few years.
+From advanced facial recognition systems that can identify individuals in crowds to AI-powered predictive policing algorithms and autonomous security drones, surveillance technology continues to evolve rapidly.
+Law enforcement agencies now use real-time crime centers that integrate multiple data streams.
+Even retail stores use AI-driven loss prevention systems to instantly detect suspicious behavior patterns.
 We see AI being used in communities across the country and around the world by everyone from governments and law enforcement to individuals looking for a more efficient way of doing things.

 As the balance between safety and privacy seems to be at a tipping point in our society, we wanted to put our finger on the pulse of Americans to see how they feel about surveillance.
 Where do most people stand on the issue of security versus privacy?